prettyneat-io/prettyneat.io/_posts/2022-03-26-welcome-to-mirror.md

 **Step 3**

-To make Mirro work with your empty scene, you need to create an empty gameobject called Network Manager.
+To make Mirror work with your empty scene, you need to create an empty gameobject called Network Manager.
 Next, add NetworkManager and NetworkManagerHUD components to this gameobject.
 If you did everything correctly, upon starting the scene you should see this.

 ![NetworkManagerHUD](https://miro.medium.com/max/460/1*nSMmLoOha7KLzVqE0f-LTQ.png)